LGBTQ Non-Discrimination in New York:

 Case Concerning Discrimination in Adoption and Foster CareKey Date: February 19, 2019 • Hearing Before District Judge

 The lawsuit centers on the state of New York's position that adoption and foster care agencies licensed by the state may not discriminate against prospective parents.Read More

-Case Concerning Employment Discrimination Based on Sexual Orientation Under Title VIIKey Date: February 15, 2019 • Supreme Court to Conference on Case
+Case Concerning Employment Discrimination Based on Sexual Orientation Under Title VIIKey Date: October 8, 2019 • Supreme Court Oral Argument in Case

 Type: Employment Discrimination